Zyzle/zyzle.github.io/content/blog/2022-04-16-zola/index.md

 +++
 ```

-This simple markdown frontmatter does is tell zola that any pages contained in this directory should be rendered with the `page.html` template, we'll come back to the contents of this later.
+This simple markdown frontmatter does is tell Zola that any pages contained in this directory should be rendered with the `page.html` template, we'll come back to the contents of this later.

 Zola will also render the `index.html` file found in the templates directory at the site root